Muterra/doc-golix/whitepaper.md

 ## Addressing content

-As a mediating party between machine-based transport networks and agent-based social networks, Golix content requires a Golix unique identifier (GUID) -- essentially, our equivalent of a URL.
+As a mediating party between machine-based transport networks and agent-based social networks, Golix content requires a Golix unique identifier -- essentially, our equivalent of a URL.
 We consider human-readable names to be an application-specific concern; once again, a distributed sensor network may have no need for them.
 Their use for objects adhering to the Golix protocol is therefore out-of-scope.
 Instead, we desire a simple, machine-readable, unique address for all content.

 Instead of a centralized content identifier (for example: a unique integer assigned by a trusted oracle), Golix uses cryptographic hash functions to deterministically assign collision-resistant addresses for content.
 Choosing a sufficiently strong hash function and allowing for future algorithm changes can minimize the risk of redundant addressing, whilst simultaneously adding an extra layer of security; any attempt to modify existing content should result in a new address.
+This unique address is the Golix Hash Identifier, or GHID.

 This address scheme works quite well for static content, but it also fails to provide any form of dynamic referencing.
 Now, on the one hand, all individual observations are static: if we were to record the temperature of a room at 1-minute intervals for the rest of time, any particular data point would be forever immutable.
 From this perspective, one could argue that information mutability is, in reality, an application concern -- that a network like Golix has no business with dynamic addresses.
 However, given that the assumption of the one-way nature of secure hash functions precludes the ability to predict addresses in advance, as a practical concern, a very primitive form of dynamic addressing is exceptionally useful.
 A profound number of basic network operations (both physical and social) either require or are greatly simplified by a consistently-addressed, time-variant data stream.
 As such, we argue that the potentially unwanted abstraction overhead of any particular dynamic address system is justified, so long as applications are free to ignore it with no performance consequences.

 Therefore, the Golix protocol defines a second kind of object binding.
 Like static bindings, they prevent object garbage collection; unlike static bindings, they generate a new address for existing content.
 Like static objects, they can only be created (or updated) by a single agent; however, that agent need not be the author of the objects bound by the address.
-Dynamic bindings are constructed as an ordered list of bound static GUID(s).
+Dynamic bindings are constructed as an ordered list of bound static GHID(s).
 The meaning of this list may be application-specific, but is generally assumed to be a buffer, and in such a use is formulated with the newest entry first.
-The dynamic address is generated once, as the hash of the first set of bound GUID(s), and is then included in all subsequent revisions of the binding.
+The dynamic address is generated once, as the hash of the first set of bound GHID(s), and is then included in all subsequent revisions of the binding.

 ## Content management primitives

 At this point we can fully enumerate the required **public** components in a Golix encrypted object container (GEOC) record:

-1. File hash / GUID
+1. File hash / GHID
-2. Author GUID
+2. Author GHID
 3. Author's signature of the file hash
 4. Symmetrically encrypted payload

 As well as a Golix static object binding (GOBS) record:

-1. GUID of the agent placing the binding (the binding agent)
+1. GHID of the agent placing the binding (the binding agent)
 2. Binding agent's signature
-3. GUID for the object to bind (the target)
+3. GHID for the object to bind (the target)

 And a Golix dynamic object binding (GOBD) record:

-1. GUID of the binding agent
+1. GHID of the binding agent
 2. Binding agent's signature
 3. Dynamic address
-4. GUID(s) for static target(s)
+4. GHID(s) for static target(s)

 And a Golix address debinding (GDXX) statement:

-1. GUID of the debinding agent
+1. GHID of the debinding agent
 2. Debinding agent's signature
 3. Address to be debound